Shop now

 2. Taking a step back can be helpful

 The 3-month rule encourages people to take a step back at a certain point and evaluate their relationship.
-This can be a useful reminder to check in with yourself and your partner, especially if things are starting to get serious.
+It can be a useful reminder to check in with yourself and your partner, especially if things are starting to get serious.

 Couple on a boat